quangsonle/lyft/README.md

 this is a testing of drop out based on "https://www.kaggle.com/huanvo/lyft-complete-train-and-prediction-pipeline"

-will be uploaded on github if score is significant enough, otherwise it is a failure

 the significant contribution from  the orginal kernel here:

 1/ drop out immeidately after the network in resnet50 (injected drop out)